 Students are advised to be aware of the following information before signing a housing agreement.
 When you sign your housing agreement, you accept the conditions and terms set forth by that agreement.
 Many times students overlook their responsibility to follow the policies in this form and the Bennett Belle Guide to Residential Living and Bennett Belle Book: Student Handbook.
 This could result in a financial charge and/or disciplinary action.

-I acknowledge by my clicking below, I agree to abide by this document.
-I also acknowledge that by agreeing to the terms and conditions contained herein and by submitting my non-refundable housing application fee payment and/or enrollment fee that I am freely entering into a contract for housing with the Office of Campus Life at Bennett College.
+I acknowledge by my signature below and by initialing each page of the Bennett College Housing Agreement provided with this Agreement receipt of these documents and I agree to abide by them.
+I also acknowledge that by agreeing to the terms and conditions contained herein and by submitting my non-refundable housing application fee payment that I am freely entering into a contract for housing with the Office of Campus Life.